cbcrc/rc-oauth2-client/README.md

       If you have set *context* to 2, then the settings will accept the following object:
       ```javascript
       {
-        vfDependant: false,     //if Viafoura dependant actions must be taken.
+        vfDependant: false      //if Viafoura dependant actions must be taken.
 Ex: Write viafoura session cookie
                                 //default = false
-         done: null,            //a function/delegate with signature function(state /*String*/){}
+        ,done: null             //a function/delegate with signature function(state /*String*/){}
                                 //called when an access token has been granted
-         fail: null,            //a function/delegate with signature
+        ,fail: null             //a function/delegate with signature
                                 //function(errorMessage /*String*/, state /*String*/){}
                                 //on access token grant error
-        cookieMode:false        //optional - persist access token payload using cookies rather
+        ,cookieMode:false       //optional - persist access token payload using cookies rather
                                 //           than the default (and recommended!) local storage mechanism
                                 //default = false
-        cookieDomain:undefined  //optional - define the domain value to which cookies will be bound
+        ,cookieDomain:undefined //optional - define the domain value to which cookies will be bound
                                 //           The setting is used to persist viafoura session cookie (if vfDependant is set to true)
                                 //           and/or the access token payload cookie (if cookieMode is set to true)
                                 //default = undefined (therfore, the current request's domain)